cmu-csd-phd/csd-blog/website/content/2026/enso.md

 ❶ **Packetized Abstraction:** The first problem with the packetized interface is the packetized *abstraction* itself.
 This arises from the current trend of NICs increasingly implementing functionality that operates at higher layers of the network stack.
 NICs that implement a transport protocol are able to push application-level messages or bytestreams---assembled at the NIC by combining multiple packets---directly to software.
 Unfortunately, by shoehorning these high-level data types into the packetized abstraction, the packetized interface imposes unnecessary overheads on software.

 For instance, consider a NIC that implements a transport protocol such as TCP.
 Implementing transport on the NIC can improve application performance by sparing CPU cycles.
 With TCP, applications exchange data using bytestreams.
 TCP is responsible for packetizing the data and making sure that every piece of data sent is received by the application.
 Therefore, a NIC that implements TCP, or other bytestream-based transport, should be able to reassemble packets and directly push bytestreams to software.
-But if the NIC exposes a packetized interface, it needs to split the incoming bytestream into chunks that fit in the available packet buffers.
+But if the NIC exposes a packetized interface, it must split the incoming bytestream into chunks that fit in the available packet buffers.
 The following interactive diagram illustrates this issue.

 <div style="margin: 1.5em 0;">
 <iframe class="enso-sim"
-  src="./simulator.html?title=Issue with the Packetized Abstraction · Receiving bytestreams&reasm=1&iface=packetized&format=bytestream&size=5120&locked=1&pcie=0&l1d=0&play=r,m=Reassembled bytestream is larger than the packet buffers and needs to be split.,5000,m=Software needs to recombine pieces before processing.,c,2000,c,4000,m=" title="Packetized NIC interface splitting a received bytestream" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
+  src="./simulator.html?title=Issue with the Packetized Abstraction · Receiving bytestreams&reasm=1&iface=packetized&format=bytestream&size=5120&locked=1&pcie=0&l1d=0&play=r,m=Reassembled bytestream is larger than the packet buffers and must be split.,5000,m=Software needs to recombine pieces before processing.,c,2000,c,4000,m=" title="Packetized NIC interface splitting a received bytestream" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
 </div>

-Upon receiving these separate chunks, software needs to recombine them to be able to deliver a contiguous bytestream to the application.
+Upon receiving these separate chunks, software must recombine them to be able to deliver a contiguous bytestream to the application.
 This is problematic for two reasons: First, recombining these pieces into a contiguous buffer requires data copies, which consumes CPU cycles.
 Second, because these pieces can be in arbitrary memory locations, it is hard for the CPU to predict what the next memory access will be.
 We explore this second problem in more detail next.

 ❷ **Chaotic Memory Accesses:** Because the packetized interface places incoming data in packet buffers that can be in *arbitrary* memory locations, it is hard for the CPU to predict what the next access will be.
 This prevents CPU features such as the streaming prefetcher---which speculatively loads sequential memory---from working well, leading to a significant number of cache misses.
-To illustrate this, consider the following interactive diagram that simulates receiving 64&#8239;B packets using the packetized interface.
+To illustrate this, consider the following interactive diagram that simulates receiving 64 B packets using the packetized interface.
 Because addresses are unpredictable, whenever software accesses a new packet, it must fetch it from the last-level cache (LLC) or main memory, paying a much higher cost compared to serving data from the L1 cache.

 <div style="margin: 1.5em 0;">
 <iframe class="enso-sim"
-  src="./simulator.html?title=Chaotic Memory Accesses · Receiving 64%E2%80%AFB packets&iface=packetized&format=packet&size=64&cache=1&locked=1&pcie=0&play=m=Note how each packet is placed in a dedicated buffer.,r,2000,r,2000,r,2000,r,2000,m=When software consumes packets%2C accesses are unpredictable and packets are fetched from the LLC or memory.,c,2000,c,2000,c,2000,c,2000,,m=" title="Packetized NIC interface causing chaotic memory accesses for 64&#8239;B packets" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
+  src="./simulator.html?title=Chaotic Memory Accesses · Receiving 64%E2%80%AFB packets&iface=packetized&format=packet&size=64&cache=1&locked=1&pcie=0&play=m=Note how each packet is placed in a dedicated buffer.,r,2000,r,2000,r,2000,r,2000,m=When software consumes packets%2C accesses are unpredictable and packets are fetched from the LLC or memory.,c,2000,c,2000,c,2000,c,2000,,m=" title="Packetized NIC interface causing chaotic memory accesses for 64 B packets" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
 </div>